Infrared

 Special features

-- Infrared radiation hinders the heat regulation of the skin the least.
+- Infrared radiation impairs the skin's heat regulation the least.

 - It works without contact (no pressure and no covering).

-- It can be easily regulated and adapted to the heat absorption capacity of the skin.
+- It can be easily regulated and adapted to the skin's heat absorption capacity.

 - The skin's own temperature must not rise too high - the maximum skin temperature of 43 °C must not be exceeded.

-be exceeded, as otherwise local skin damage could occur.
+must not be exceeded, otherwise local skin damage could occur.
 This limit value must be observed for all types

 of heat applications.